Police: Woman lands on roof of home after being ejected during crash

 IMPD said a white car lost control and hit a red car.
 After the collision, the white car crashed into a house.
 One of the people inside the car was ejected and ended up on the roof.
 The car flipped over after hitting the home, police said.

 Two children were inside the car, a 2-month-old and 3-year-old.
 Both were taken to an area hospital but appeared to be OK, police said.
-A man in the car was also taken to the hospital.
+A man in the car was also doing well.

 IMPD said one person inside the home went to the hospital after complaining of pain.